Lies and fibs

-- If you think your child is afraid of punishment, talk with her about other ways that you will deal with mistakes so that she knows not to be afraid to be honest.
+- If you think your child is afraid of punishment, talk about the ways that you will deal with mistakes so that they know not to be afraid to be honest.

 - Try not to accuse the child of mistakes.
 "I see there’s been an accident with the milk, let’s clean it up" or "Can you clean it up?" rather than "Did you spill the milk?"

 - Show your child that you understand that some lies are wishes.
-For example, if a child says that his dad is ringing him up all the time and you know this is not so, you could say "It sounds like you wish Daddy could be here all the time".
+For example, if a child says that his dad is phoning all the time and you know this is not true, you could say "It sounds like you wish Dad could be here all the time".

 - Give older children and teenagers some personal privacy.
 Ask what you need to know about in order to protect them, but don't pry too much.
 Often they will talk to you when the time is right and they feel you will listen without judging.

-- Tell the truth.
-This includes not breaking promises to children because to children that seems like telling a lie.
-So if you say you will do something try to do it and if you can't do it, give the child a good reason.
+- Tell the truth yourself.
+Don't break promises because to children that seems like telling a lie.
+If you can't do what you promised, give a good reason.

-- If your child is continually lying for any reason or is unable to accept the truth when it is shown to them in a caring way, it would be wise to seek some counselling.
+- If your child keeps lying for any reason or is unable to accept the truth when it is shown to them in a caring way, it would be wise to seek some counselling.